Polyakov--Nambu--Jona-Lasinio model in finite volumes: Introduction

-Theoretical developments to understand the effects of finite volume on the strongly interacting matter is represented in Refs.~\cite{elze,lusher1,gasser1,spieles,fslat1,kiriyama,fischer1,shao, yasui,fslat2,fischer2,braun1,abreu1,abreu2,braun2,khanna,ebert}.
+Theoretical developments to understand the effects of finite volume on the strongly interacting matter is represented in Refs.~\cite{balian,jaffe,candelas,elze,lusher1,gasser1,madsen,spieles, fslat1,kiriyama,fischer1,shao,yasui,fslat2,fischer2,braun1,abreu1, braun2,khanna,ebert,keliu,plsm,npqcd}.
 General overview of the developments in this direction is reviewed in some of our recent work~\cite{Bhattacharyya1,Bhattacharyya2,Subhasis}.
+In case of high energy heavy-ion collisions it was shown in Ref.~\cite{fraga05} that the finite size effects give rise to important consequences in the later stage of evolution of the hadronic bubbles.
+In Ref.~\cite{fraga11a}, the authors have discussed the importance of finite size scaling in order to properly locate the critical end point (CEP) on the phase diagram and emphasized on its use for the experimental data analysis program~\cite{fraga11b}.
 In Ref.~\cite{Bhattacharyya1} some of us have studied the thermodynamic properties of strongly interacting matter in a finite volume using Polyakov-Nambu-Jona--Lasinio (PNJL) model for 2 and 2+1 flavors.
-It was found that the temperature for the cross-over at zero baryon density decreases as the volume decreases.
-Furthermore for low volumes the critical end point (CEP) at finite temperature $T$ and chemical potential $\mu$ is pushed towards higher $\mu$ and lower $T$ domain.
+It was found that the cross-over temperature at zero baryon density decreases with decrease in volume.
+Furthermore the critical end point at finite temperature $T$ and chemical potential $\mu$ goes towards higher $\mu$ and lower $T$ domain as system size is reduced.
 For a system confined to a lateral size $R=2fm$, it was found that the CEP vanishes and the whole phase boundary becomes a cross-over line.
 We also discussed the possibility of chiral symmetry restoration in a color confined state for a system with finite size.